ssmirr/appdev-chapters/active-record.md

 #### Why a block?

 Why does the `create_table` method need a block of code within `do`/`end`, rather than maybe just an array or hash of column names and datatypes?
-It's because migrations can, if you want, get quite sophisticated; you can set default values, build indexes, add database-level constraints, and a bunch of other things we haven't talked about yet.
+It's because migrations can, if you want, get quite sophisticated; you can set default values, copy values over from an old table, build indexes, add database-level constraints, and a bunch of other things we haven't talked about yet.
 Using a block rather than just passing in data gives us flexibility, should we need it.

 #### Automatically generating the entire migration